-Things to consider about income drawdown
+Things to consider about flexi-access drawdown

-Why do people choose income drawdown?
+Why do people choose flexi-access drawdown?

-- Your beneficiaries will normally retain complete flexibility on how to benefit from any unused drawdown funds on your death.
+- Your beneficiaries will normally retain complete flexibility on how to benefit from any unused drawdown funds on your death

 What happens when I die?